Lets Play / Chorocojo

 - Running Gag: Several times in the Pokémon Platinum LP, Chorocojo reuses the screenshot of Rowan warning Lady and Jorge not to do anything reckless, right before or in the midst of doing something reckless.

 - Sanity Slippage: After getting hit on the head hard by a rock while climbing up a waterfall outside Victory Road with a Finneon (not the brightest idea in the world to begin with), Lady becomes disoriented, and acts a bit... weird, and a bit stupid.
 She even makes note of her head wound multiple times and still does nothing about it.
-She gets better, though.
+She gets better after getting past Victory Road and into the League proper, though not before climbing up another waterfall with that Finneon and hitting another rock.

 - Savvy Guy, Energetic Girl: Inverted with his Platinum play through.
 Lady is savvy and cocky, Jorge is overly caffeinated and eager.